pconrad-fb/markdown/markdown-dreams/docs/index.md

 # How to do things with Markdown

 Markdown is not just a markup language.
-It is an ecosystem of powerful tools that lets you do everything from quickly writing an HTML page, to managing a full doc set, to taking notes, to writing a novel&mdash;to creating a slide presentation.
+It is an ecosystem of powerful tools that lets you quickly craft an HTML page, manage a full doc set, take notes, write a novel&mdash;even create a slide presentation.
 Markdown makes it easy to create content quickly, because its simple syntax covers most of the bases without requiring you to take your fingers off the keys.

-With shared storage or source control, Markdown can be a powerful collaboration tool, suitable for both technical and non-technical contributors and supported by tools that meet every preference.
+With shared storage or source control, Markdown can be a powerful collaboration framework, suitable for both technical and non-technical contributors and supported by tools that meet every preference.

-This guide presents some basic instructions to get set up with some useful Markdown tools, and some recipes for using them.
+This guide presents some basic recipes for working with some useful Markdown tools.
 Each recipe lists what you'll need.
-You might want to get a basic set of tools set up first.
-Read [Getting started](../getting-started/getting-started/) to learn more.
+Read [Getting started](getting-started/getting-started/) to learn how to get set up.

-If you want to know more about what tools are available first, you can browse these sections:
+If you want to know more about the available tools first, you can browse these sections:

 - [Markdown editors](../tools/tools-editors/)
 - [Publishing tools](../tools/tools-publishing/)
 - [Source control with Git](../tools/tools-git/).

-You might find it interesting to install more than one Markdown editor to see which features you like.
+Consider installing more than one Markdown editor to see which features you like.

 ## About the recipes